TestBrain Risk Model

 - The git blame feature of git-based repositories to find bugs and bug fixes applied over the entire development history.

-Builds Defect Risk Model
+Machine Learning Builds a Defect Risk Model

 - commit details: size of commit, number of files changed, number of files and areas affected